-The winter is the wettest time of the year.
+The winter is the wettest time of the year; means that's the snow season in Cradle..
 Snow is common usually from July to September, with an average daily temp of 6°C / 43°F. It can get even colder and freezing during the night (below 0°C / 32°F).
-Be prepared for minus degrees in the night while camping.
+Be prepared for minus degrees at night while camping.
 The coldest months are July and August.
 Hiking can be difficult and strenuous, depending on the amount of snow.
 If there is heavy snowfall, the road to Dove Lake is closed for 2WD.
 May and September are a little warmer.
 However, it is not uncommon to experience snow in these months at Dove Lake and higher elevations.

 Top Tip for Cradle Mountain Hiking: Check the weather forecast and conditions before you venture into the National Park.
 Check out the Weather Link or stop by the visitor centre.